 - Next, stir in the sugar and buttermilk.

 - Then once it is combined, add in the baking soda and vanilla.

 - Finally, let it cool before transferring to a container and serve!

 How to get the kids involved with this recipe:

 - Ages 2-3: Let them help mix in the buttermilk, butter, and sugar.

-- Ages 4-5: Have them help measure out the ingredients and pour them in.
-This is a good oppertunity to introduce them to fractions.
+- Ages 4-5: Have them help measure the ingredients and pour them in.
+This is a good opportunity to introduce them to fractions.